Your First Session

 The length of a session is usually 50 minutes; however, it is better whenever possible to have a longer first session in order for you to have time to provide the relevant information, and for the therapist to gather sufficient details of your situation/condition and to start the treatment.

-For the first appointment I usually recommend to have a double (two-hour-long) session.
+For the first appointment a double (two-hour-long) session is usually recommended.
 If you would like to schedule a longer first appointment, please request that at the time of scheduling the first session.

-The fee will be set accordingly, depending on the length of the appointment based on the hourly rate of $180.
-(Anna Prudovski's psychological treatment or consultation fee is $220.
-We also temporarily provide an opportunity for a reduced-fee ($120) counselling with our intern Dimitri Kaklamanos).
+The fee will be set accordingly, depending on the length of the appointment based on the hourly rate of $185.
+(Anna Prudovski's psychological treatment or consultation fee is $230).

 Please note that we have a 2-business-days cancellation policy.
 Please provide us with 2-business-days notice in case of any change to avoid the cancellation fee.

 Our main office is located in the Promenade Mall, 1 Promenade Circle, Suite 313C, Thornhill, ON, L4J 4P8.

 If you enter the Promenade Mall from the main entrance (facing Bathurst), please go up the stairs to the second floor and then turn LEFT.
 At the end of the hallway on your right you will see Suite 313C (it will state "Cornerstone" on the door).
 Please have a seat in the waiting room, and the Office Manager will let the therapist know that you have arrived.